Open vents in crawl spaces trap moisture and harbor pests and mold. Permanent vent covers protect your crawl spaces and stop energy waste.

 - Peeling Wallpaper Or Paint Bubbles

-Moisture trapped in crawl spaces and vents will eventually cause wallpaper to peel or paint to begin bubbling.
+Moisture trapped in crawl spaces and vents will eventually cause wallpaper to peel or paint to bubble.
 Damage of this kind often means the damp has seeped into the drywall or baseboards.
-In fact, dehumidifiers may be required to prevent further damage, and walls will need to be repapered or repainted.
-Add it all up, and this can be quite costly.
-A prime solution to prevent this situation from happening again, or at all, is to invest in quality vent covers.
+Dehumidifiers may be required to prevent further damage, and walls will need to be repapered or repainted.
+Add it all up, and this can be pretty costly.
+An excellent solution to prevent this situation from happening again, or at all, is to invest in quality vent covers.

 FAQs About Vent Covers